-So you know what a short gap is and you've decided that it's for you.
+So you know what a short gap year is and you've decided that it's for you.
 Awesome!
 But what do you do now?
-How do you go about planning your short gap?
+How do you go about planning your short gap year?

 It's really easy to write an awesome travel article.
 Here are 10 top tips to get the best out of your content, including some classic pitfalls to avoid.

 Using the gapyear.com social network is brilliant, but when does content cross a line?
 When does debate get deleted?
 And when will swearing get censored?

 Finding a graduate job after you return from a gap year can be tough.
 You’ve been off the grid and now there’s a big gaping hole in your CV.
 In fact, getting back into employment can be the most difficult and frustrating part of adjusting to life back home.
 But there’s no need to despair; even if you didn’t set off backpacking with the intention of beefing up your CV, you will have done and you can use that to help you get a job.

 Looking for volunteer placements is exciting, but don't get carried away and eagerly sign up for the first project that looks like your dream experience!
 There are many mistakes you can make when approaching volunteering, so gapyear.com has put together this guide to help you avoid them.

 If you're about to take a gap year to Australia or Asia then you're going to want to know about visas, which is why we've put together this information.

 Malaria prevention is extremely important and it's vital to protect yourself against malaria when travelling to certain parts of the world on your gap year.